illusorium/kohana-multisite/README.md

 * configuration files (database, etc.)
 * other project-wide files, like migrations

-That common files store in common/ directory.
-It is linked with COMPATH constant by analogy with APPPATH, SYSPATH, MODPATH.
+Common files located in common/ directory, that is linked with `COMPATH` constant by analogy with `APPPATH`, `SYSPATH`, and `MODPATH`.

+#### Installation

+> composer create-project illusorium/kohana-multisite:dev-master

 #### Creating new site structure from command-line